mnadarsh/AWS/Instrduction.md

   ## AWS Global Infrastructure

-    • AWS Regions
+    • AWS Regions.
-    • AWS Availability Zones
+    • AWS Availability Zones.
-    • AWS Data Centers
+    • AWS Data Centers.
-    • AWS Edge Locations / Points of Presence
+    • AWS Edge Locations / Points of Presence.

    **AWS Regions**

-    • AWS has Regions all around the world
+    • AWS has Regions all around the world.
-    • Names can be us-east-1, eu-west-3…
+    • Names can be us-east-1, eu-west-3….
-    • A region is a cluster of data centers
+    • A region is a cluster of data centers.
-    • Most AWS services are region-scoped
+    • Most AWS services are region-scoped.

    **AWS Availability Zones**